Educational Administration: School Administration (Ph.D.)

 Indiana State University offers a doctor of philosophy (Ph.D.) in educational administration with a specialization in school administration (K-12 district leadership).
 The program is intended for post-educational specialist students who desire a terminal degree preparing them to be scholar/practitioner leaders.

-- This online Ph.D. in school administration includes a minimum of 72 credit hours of graduate work beyond the bachelor's degree.
-Typically, students complete 30 credit hours, with the remaining coursework applied from the student's master's and/or Ed.S. coursework.
+- This degree is an online/hybrid Ph.D. in school administration, which includes a minimum of 72 credit hours of graduate work beyond the bachelor's degree.
+Students must have completed the Ed.S. degree to be accepted into this program.
 In addition, students must complete a doctoral dissertation.

-- The program is delivered through a blended online education program using a combination of interactive online sessions augmented by four required face-to-face sessions in that regional area.
-This program is cohort based and set up in a regional location in Indiana.
+- The program is delivered through a blended online education program using a combination of interactive online sessions, online platforms (i.e., Canvas) augmented by face-to-face classroom sessions typically held on the ISU campus, Terre Haute, Indiana.
+Please take this firm requirement into consideration before applying.
+This program is not completely online.

-- A new regional cohort is offered every two years, typically starting in August.
-A new regional program will start in August, 2018.
-Typically, students begin the program with a cohort group and commit to moving through the program's schedule of studies with that cohort group.
-Students enroll for 2 courses each semester for 5 consecutive terms over a two-year period, including a summer session. (i.e., Fall Semester = 2 classes at 6 hours; Spring = 2 classes at 6 hours; Summer = 2 classes at 6 hours; Fall = 2 classes at 6 hours; final Spring = 2 classes at 6 hours.)
+- Students begin the program with a cohort group in the Fall and commit to moving through the program's schedule of studies with that cohort group.
+Students enroll for 2 courses each semester for 5 consecutive terms over a two-year period, including a summer session.
+The summer session is four days on the ISU campus in late June.
 The dissertation is typically completed in 18-24 months and requires a minimum of 18 dissertation hours.
 The University requires that the program must be completed within a total of nine years after admission to the program and within six years after admission to candidacy for the degree.

-- This program is open to eligible in-state and many out-of-state applicants.
-The program is closed to all students (including U.S. military and State Department personnel and their family members) residing in a country other than the United States.
+- This program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Financial Aid & Assistance